thecoderace/alx-low_level_programming/README.md

 * C - Recursion
 * C Programming Tutorial 85, Recursion pt.1
 * C Programming Tutorial 86, Recursion pt.2

+In the [0x09-static_libraries](./0x09-static_libraries) course, we covered the following resource topics:

+* What Is A “C” Library?
+What Is It Good For?
+* Creating A Static “C” Library Using “ar” and “ranlib”
+* Using A “C” Library In A Program
+* What is difference between Dynamic and Static library(Static and Dynamic linking)

+In the [0x0A-argc_argv](./0x0A-argc_argv) course, we covered the following resource topics:

+* Arguments to main
+* argc and argv
+* What does argc and argv mean?
+* how to compile with unused variables

 ## Tools/Environment